Former Zimbabwe finance minister Chombo to be held in custody until trial

 Ousted Zimbabwe finance minister Ignatius Chombo, charged with three counts of corruption in offences that allegedly took place more than a decade ago, was denied bail on Monday and will be detained in custody until his case is heard on Dec 8.

-HARARE: Ousted Zimbabwe finance minister Ignatius Chombo, charged with three counts of corruption in offences that allegedly took place more than a decade ago, was denied bail on Monday and will be detained in custody until his case is heard on Dec 8.
+HARARE: Ousted Zimbabwe finance minister Ignatius Chombo, charged with three counts of corruption in offences that allegedly took place two decades ago, was denied bail on Monday and will be detained in custody until his case is heard on Dec 8.

-Chombo faces charges including trying to defraud the central bank.
-He was among those detained by the military when it seized power before Robert Mugabe resigned as president on Tuesday.
+Chombo, who faces charges including trying to defraud the central bank, was detained after the military seized power in "Operation Restore Legacy", which it said was meant to remove "criminals" around former president Robert Mugabe.

+His lawyer, Lovemore Madhuku, told reporters that he would appeal the magistrate's ruling in the High Court on Tuesday.

+"We are hopeful that the High Court will show independence," Madhuku said.

 (Reporting by Emelia Sithole-Matarise; Writing by James Macharia; Editing by Ed Cropley)